Liberty High School Weekly Update

 Medical Conditions:

-Please remember to update the school nurses on any medical conditions your child has that may impede on their ability to learn.
+Please remember to update the school nurses on any medical conditions your child has that may affect their ability to learn.
 This helps us to ensure that students are receiving the necessary care in school to achieve academic success.

 Donations: